tehrlich/tehrlich.github.io/_posts/2023-03-05-thoughts-on-engraving.markdown

 - **Harp:** Is your writing feasible and idiomatic?
 - **Double Bass:** Is pizz. and arco always labeled as appropriate?
 - **Brass:** When mutes are used, is senza also indicated?
 Is a specific mute indicated?
+Do players have enough time to insert or remove mutes?
 - **Glissandi:** If a full-duration glissando is desired, is this marked?
 - **Hairpins:** Do hairpins contains starting and ending dynamics?